A Deep Generative Model for Reordering Adjacency Matrices

 Deep generative models, such as variational autoencoders \cite{VAE} and generative adversarial networks \cite{GAN}, have shown great success in various domains, such as image generation \cite{VQVAE2, BigGAN}, text generation \cite{Guu18TextGen, Zhang17TextGen}, and music generation \cite{Jukebox, GANSynth}.

 In the field of data visualization, Kwon and Ma \cite{Kwon19} recently introduced a deep generative model for visualizing a graph in node-link diagrams.
 Their approach is to learn a two-dimensional latent space of diverse layouts of a graph.
-Then, users use the the learned latent space as a map of various node-link diagrams of the given graph, such that they can effortlessly find a layout they want.
+Then, users use the learned latent space as a map of various node-link diagrams of the given graph, such that they can effortlessly find a layout they want.

 Inspired by \cite{Kwon19}, this paper aims to build such a generative model for visualizing a graph as adjacency matrices.
-We identify unique challenges to design a neural network to achieve the goal and introduce a novel encode-decoder architecture that can learn a latent space of diverse matrix reorderings.
+We identify unique challenges for designing a neural network to achieve the goal and introduce a novel encode-decoder architecture that can learn a latent space of diverse matrix reorderings.